MingSun-Tse/smilelogging/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py -a resnet18 [imagenet-folder with train and val folders] --project_name Scratch__resnet18__imagenet --screen_print
 ```
 > This snippet will set up an experiment folder under path `Experiments/Scratch__resnet18__imagenet_XXX`.
 That `XXX` thing is an ExpID automatically assigned by the time running this snippet.
-Here is an example on my PC:
+Below is an example on my PC by typing `tree Experiments` in the terminal:
 ```
 Experiments/
 └── Scratch__resnet18__imagenet_SERVER138-20211021-145936